hapax/hapax.github.io/assets/eratosthenes.md

   Alexandria, and one of the great thinkers of the ancient world.
 In a blow to civilization, the library was destroyed by invading Roman emperors, and most of Eratosthenes' work along with it.
-Thankfully, his elegant method for calculating the size of the earth, using only the shadow of a stick (or really two sticks), survives.
+Thankfully, his elegant method for calculating the size of the earth using only the shadow of a stick survives.

   On the summer solstice, locals in the Egyptian city of Syene noticed that, at noon, the sun hit the bottom of a deep well.